raphink/Augeas-book/en/10-troubleshooting/01-chapter10.markdown

 	$ apachectl configtest
 	$ visudo -c

-Note that when the application owning the configuration file is happy with the file and Augeas is not, it is always safer to consider that Augeas is wrong and that the lens has to be modified, since other users are likely to be in the same case.
+Note that when the application owning the configuration file is happy with the file and Augeas is not, it is always safer to consider that Augeas is wrong and that the lens has to be modified, since other users are likely to be in the same situation.

 ## Save failed ##

 Just as files can fail to be parsed by Augeas, trees can fail to be transformed back into files, too.
 This prevents Augeas from saving a tree that wouldn't make sense to the configuration file, thus preventing from breaking configuration files.

+__Explain cases and solutions__